-- Engaging and Supporting all Students in Learning • - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - Creating and Maintaining Effective Environments for Student • Learning - Staff members develop instructional strategies and concepts through participation in conferences and workshops throughout the year.
+- Engaging and Supporting all Students in Learning - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - Creating and Maintaining Effective Environments for Student Learning - Planning Instruction and Designing Learning Experiences for all Students - Developing as a Professional Educator

+Staff members develop instructional strategies and concepts through participation in conferences and workshops throughout the year.
 Continuing since 2014-2015, the district offers one afternoon each month for Professional Development.
-During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, teaching strategies, and methodologies.
+During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, teaching strategies, engagement strategies, classroom management, and technology.
 The school uses the Best Practices teaching strategies and teachers are trained in the techniques each year.
-Porterville Unified School District has been providing workshops for teachers in order to implement the New California State Standards in Math and English/Language Arts, as well as Next Generation Science Standards.
+PUSD also provides after hours staff development at all sites on technology and software used in the classroom.